 When choosing a hunt, there are more factors to consider than just cost and the quality of harvestable animals.
 Barraclough says many hunters use a guide service like Kiowa to increase their odds of hunting, as the outfitter pool is allotted a higher percentage of tags than DIY out-of-state entrants.
 Also, many private-land hunts are over-the-counter tags, meaning hunters can buy the license, pay the guide fee, and the hunt is guaranteed—an impossibility on public lands.
 And on hunts like this one in southern Colorado, there’s a ranch house with plush beds, scrumptious food every time you come in from hunting, and a sunny deck to sit on when you’re not in the field.
 Says Barraclough, “Ranches like this are pretty comfortable.
 It’s not important to all hunters, but it’s part of what attracts people.”

-In Montana, Techmanski was self-supported in the backcountry — tents, food, carrying if there was a harvest.
+In Montana, Techmanski was self-supported in the backcountry — tents, food, and carrying if there was a harvest.
 He came south for the potential.
 “I’m happy to do the work.
 That’s the experience,” he says.
 “The hope here is there’s even more potential.”

 On morning three, Barraclough, Techmanski, and crew hunt the dry, piñon and juniper lowlands to the west.
 Fresh track cuts the dusty, crackly-leafed plains, which are ordinarily damp and quiet from monsoon storms.
 This year the rains never materialized.
 It’s fascinating to see how the FORLOH’s Deep Cover camo blends against the trees in the clearings, while the Exposed almost disappears in the wide-open high desert.
 A bull bugles at first light at the pond below the hunters.
-After a short stalk and a few locator calls to pinpoint the animal, the team sets up in the rustle of golden aspens to call the bull across.
+After a short stalk and a few locators calls to pinpoint the animal, the team sets up in the rustle of golden aspens to call the bull across.
 He approaches, promisingly, then goes quiet.
 Damn elk.

 Three more days and nights of sitting wallows and meadows and tree stands ensue.
 The elk are doing what they do, which doesn’t include walking into clearings in daylight.
-On this ranch, the dark evergreen is so thick with downed timber and dead leaves crackling like empty candy wrappers underfoot that the primary option for getting in bow range of an elk is to call and wait.
+On this ranch, the dark evergreen is so thick with downed timber and dead leaves crackling like empty candy wrappers underfoot that the primary option for getting in the bow range of an elk is to call and wait.
 This can be frustrating.

-That’s lesson two about picking a hunt: It’s easy to think that all hunts, especially costly ones, are equal.
-But price doesn’t equate to style of hunt.
+That’s lesson two about picking the hunt: It’s easy to think that all hunts, especially costly ones, are equal.
+But price doesn’t equate to the style of hunt.
 Before you book, envision the type of hunt you want — from spot-and-stalk with lots of chasing to horses with wall tents and backcountry camps to sitting still on a blind and bringing them to you.
 The season and weapon will determine a lot.
 Kiowa Hunting does it all, with everything from blind hunts in the early season to run-and-gun for those who prefer to chase.
 Ask in advance so you get the experience you have in your head.

 The hunt brings three more quiet nights.
 Despite the sullen conditions, there are opportunities.
 A massive bull presents to one hunter at 80 yards on a meadow, but it’s too windy to shoot.
 Another hunter gets a sleeper shot at 18 yards on a 5x5, but he decides to wait for one of the far bigger bulls in these woods.
 The third hunter calls a monster to 72 yards, but it’s out of his range.